FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 One of the main benefits of using Font Awesome is that we leverage a CDN to quickly deliver icons to your site, offloading that work from your servers.
 However, this is the main interaction where there is any risk.
 When you set up our Kits and your solution directs clients to our CDN, we have to exchange some data.
-In this way, it is possible for us to learn potentially peronal data/information (as defined in things like the GDPR) about you and your users.
+In this way, it is possible for us to learn potentially personal data/information (as defined in things like the GDPR) about you and your users.

 You can completely bypass this risk by hosting Font Awesome assets yourself.
 While you would be losing the benefit of our CDN you would have effective control of the assets and no way for Font Awesome to gain any additional information about you